Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingOdes.md

 ---
-title : "Solving Odes Tutorial"
+title : "Solving Odes"
-summary: "This tutorial is automatically generated from the file ode/test/TestSolvingOdesTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "In this tutorial we show how Chaste can be used to solve an ODE system"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestSolvingOdesTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/ode/test/TestSolvingOdesTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# In this tutorial we show how Chaste can be used to solve an ODE system
+## In this tutorial we show how Chaste can be used to solve an ODE system

 The following header files need to be included.
 First we include the header needed to define this class as a test suite.